AustinTSchaffer/Notebook/notes/Exam Study Guide/Domain 1: Orchestration/Orchestration with Answers.md

 ## Convert an application deployment into a stack file using a YAML compose file with "docker stack deploy"

+Please see the notes section on Stacks for the usage of YAML files.

 ## Manipulate a running stack of services

 If you used `docker stack deploy` to specify your stack of services, you can